sagemath/sagewiki_to_gh-2022-10-10/CUDA.md

  * Kernel
  * Launch threads - issues based on hierarchy of memory - CPU registers-> memory per processor block-> main graphics memory-> system memory
+ * Can launch all the threads on all cpus in a couple of cycles